Nick7900/Image_processing_SDC/README.md

 # Image Processing Basics
 Welcome to the Image Processing Basics repository!
-This repository serves as a fundamental introduction to image processing, tailored for the Neuroscience and Neuroimaging program at the Sino Danish center for Aarhus University and University of Chinese Academy of Sciences.
+This repository serves as a fundamental introduction to image processing in the course Fundamental Biomedical Signal Processing (2023), tailored for the Neuroscience and Neuroimaging program at the Sino Danish center, Aarhus University and University of Chinese Academy of Sciences.

 Whether you're a student diving into image processing for the first time or looking to refresh your knowledge, this repository covers key topics that are essential for understanding and applying image processing techniques.